 - MSRP: $325

-Nau Shelter Jacket Review
+Making turns in the Nau Shelter Jacket

 I’ve had the opportunity to flog the Nau Shelter jacket in the backcountry, at the resort and around town.
 From the get-go, I’ve been pleasantly surprised at how technical this jacket is while utilizing sustainable fabrics and manufacturing processes.
 Naturally, one might think that corners might be cut in an effort to be more sustainable, etc. But, the Shelter Jacket successfully proves that green products can be both economical and functional at the same time.